 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act requires Great Falls College MSU to provide timely warnings of crimes that represent a threat to the safety of students or employees and to make public their campus security policies.
 It also requires that crime data be collected, reported, and disseminated to the campus community, and to the Department annually.
 The Clery Act is intended to provide students and their families with accurate, complete, and timely information about safety on campuses so that they can make informed decisions.
 Such disclosures are permitted under FERPA.
 The following website provides more information about these and other provisions about campus safety: U.S. Department of Education, Campus Security.

 Each year notification is made to all enrolled students providing the web site to access this report.
 Faculty and staff receive similar notification.
-All prospective and current students, employees, or the general public may obtain a copy from the Assistant Dean of Student Services by requesting at 406-771-5133 or email@example.com.
+All prospective and current students, employees, or the general public may obtain a copy from the Chief Student Affairs and Human Resources Officer by requesting at 406-771-5123 or firstname.lastname@example.org.

 Great Falls College MSU is committed to the provision of equal opportunity for education, employment, and participation in all College programs and activities without regard to race, color, gender, marital status, disability, age, disadvantage, religion, political affiliation and/or national origin.
-The College’s Equal Opportunity Officers are the Human Resources Director and the Assistant Dean of Student Services, 2100 16th Avenue South, Great Falls, MT 59405.
+The College’s Equal Opportunity Officer is the Chief Student Affairs and Human Resources Officer, 2100 16th Avenue South, Great Falls, MT 59405.
 Telephone: 406‐771‐4300.